 Whitefriars Gatehouse (The Old Toy Museum).

 The Society remains concerned about the Old Toy Museum, in Much Park Street.
-Although this building has been refurbished, it remains vacant and the Council is trying to sell or rent it.
+Although this building has been partly refurbished, it remains vacant.

 Whitefriars Gate is statutorily listed Grade II* and therefore falls within the top 5% of listed buildings in the country.
 The gate itself was originally thought to have been all medieval providing controlled access to the Whitefriars Monastery (Carmelite), the remains of which now stand on the east side of the Ring Road.
 The monastery had another internal gate that was badly damaged in the Blitz, situated in what is now the London Road roundabout.
 This was the main gatehouse to the monastery with access directly off the road to London.
 In the 1430s the town wall was constructed along the London Road, blocking the access to the internal gate.
 It appears the Carmelites acquired a plot of land on Much Park Street to provide alternative access and that they erected a sandstone screen with statue niches to make a grand statement at the beginning of the long diversion to the monastery itself.
 When John Hales purchased the dissolved monastery in the mid 16th century, he probably had another wall built parallel to the original arch and screen.
 A room was slung between the two and covered in a steeply pitched roof.
 This explains why the room on the first floor falls below the arch, the punched-hole nature of the windows and doors on the street elevation, and the lack of solid side walls that would be expected in any medieval gate.
 (The walls of pre-existing properties must have been ‘borrowed’).